 Event management – where do I begin?

-If you are interested in learning more about Kenvale College's event management courses, feel free to get in touch with our team today.
+Interested in learning more about Kenvale College's event management courses?
 With our open day approaching, now is a great time to launch into your dream career!